 Also, consider adding a body-based or mindfulness-based technique to your daily routine, in order to begin de-activating the Fear Center.
 This is a fantastic first step to healing, as when we are able to quiet the Fear Center, we are better able to work on strengthening and activating the Thinking Center and Emotion Regulation Center.
 Two Fear Center de-activating exercises include diaphragmatic breathing and autogenic training, and you can access free, guided practices of these techniques here.
 The recommendation is to practice these techniques, or similar ones, for short periods of time multiple times per day.
 Remember, practice makes progress!

-Did you know Dr. Jennifer Sweeton will be contributing to Envision Academy?
+Did you know Dr. Jennifer Sweeton contributes to the Envision Academy?

-Register for the Spring 2021 cohort of Envision Academy!
+Register for the Fall 2021 cohort of Envision Academy!

 Envision, Inc. is offering an unprecedented learning experience that will focus on a unique, one of a kind learning experience for basic EMDR practices and protocols.